-- "FOR" each of the nominees to the Board of Directors. - "FOR" the ratification of the appointment of Ernst & Young LLP as Alphabet's independent registered public accounting firm for the fiscal year ending December 31, 2016. - "FOR" the approval of amendments to Alphabet's 2012 Stock Plan to increase the share reserve by 11,500,000 shares of Class C capital stock and to cap the aggregate amounts of stock-based and cash-based awards which may be granted under Alphabet's 2012 Stock Plan to any non-employee member of the Board of Directors in respect of any calendar year, solely with respect to his or her service as a member of the Board of Directors, at \$1,500,000. - "FOR" the approval of an amendment to the Fourth Amended and Restated Certificate of Incorporation of Google to remove a provision that requires the vote of the stockholders of Alphabet, in addition to the vote of Alphabet (as sole stockholder), in order for Google to take certain actions. - "AGAINST" the stockholder proposal regarding equal shareholder voting. - "AGAINST" the stockholder proposal regarding a lobbying report. - "AGAINST" the stockholder proposal regarding a political contributions report. - "AGAINST" the stockholder proposal regarding the adoption of a majority vote standard for the election of directors. - "AGAINST" the stockholder proposal regarding an independent chairman of the board policy. - "AGAINST" the stockholder proposal regarding a report on gender pay.
+- "FOR" each of the nominees to the Board of Directors. - "FOR" the ratification of the appointment of Ernst & Young LLP as Alphabet's independent registered public accounting firm for the fiscal year ending December 31, 2017. - "FOR" the approval of an amendment to Alphabet's 2012 Stock Plan to increase the share reserve by 15,000,000 shares of Class C capital stock. - "FOR" the approval, on an advisory basis, of compensation awarded to named executive officers. - Every "3 YEARS" for the frequency of the stockholder advisory vote regarding compensation awarded to named executive officers. - "AGAINST" the stockholder proposal regarding equal shareholder voting. - "AGAINST" the stockholder proposal regarding a lobbying report. - "AGAINST" the stockholder proposal regarding a political contributions report. - "AGAINST" the stockholder proposal regarding a report on gender pay. - "AGAINST" the stockholder proposal regarding a charitable contributions report. - "AGAINST" the stockholder proposal regarding the implementation of "Holy Land Principles". - "AGAINST" the stockholder proposal regarding a report on "fake news".

-What shares can I vote?
+9. What shares can I vote?

-Each share of Alphabet Class A common stock and Class B common stock issued and outstanding as of the close of business on April 11, 2016, the Record Date for the Annual Meeting, is entitled to be voted on all items being voted on at the Annual Meeting.
+Each share of Alphabet Class A common stock and Class B common stock issued and outstanding as of the close of business on April 19, 2017, the Record Date for the Annual Meeting, is entitled to be voted on all items being voted on at the Annual Meeting.
 Holders of Alphabet Class C capital stock have no voting power as to any items of business that will be voted on at the Annual Meeting.
 You may vote all shares of Alphabet Class A common stock and Class B common stock that you owned as of the Record Date, including shares held (1) directly in your name as the stockholder of record, and (2) for you as the beneficial owner in street name through a broker, bank, trustee, or other nominee.
-On the Record Date, we had shares of Class A common stock and Class B common stock issued and outstanding, consisting of shares of Class A common stock and shares of Class B common stock.
-On the Record Date, we had shares of Class C capital stock issued and outstanding.
+On the Record Date, we had 344,767,238 shares of Class A common stock and Class B common stock issued and outstanding, consisting of 297,614,546 shares of Class A common stock and 47,152,692 shares of Class B common stock.
+On the Record Date, we had 346,965,018 shares of Class C capital stock issued and outstanding.